June911/twitter_giveway_bot/README.md

 2. get all acounts that I followed
 3. find their recent tweets
 4. for every tweet, if at least one of the keywords list ("giveaway" ....) in the tweet, we consider it as giveway tweet.
 So we acts:
-    a. follow all twitter accounts metionned
+    - follow all twitter accounts metionned
-    b. like the tweet
+    - like the tweet
-    c. retweet
+    - retweet
-    d. reply/tag
+    - reply/tag

 userful urls:
 - https://docs.tweepy.org/en/stable/client.html